Shan Nationalities League for Democracy: History

 The party had been openly against the 2008 constitution, and it boycotted the 2010 general election, along with other opposition parties, such as the National League for Democracy and its alliance members United Nationalities Alliance (UNA).
 Following that the party was de-registered under the new Union Election Commission of Myanmar in 2010.
 In 2012, following constitutional and government reforms, political prisoners, including the leaders of the SNLD, were released, and the SNLD was permitted to operate legally and re-register for elections.

-In 2012 by-Election, the party did not contest.
+In the 012 by-election, the party did not contest.
 Instead, SNLD took outside parliament's path working on peace process and national reconciliation.
-In November 2012, SNLD cooperating with other Shan political parties, cease-fire armed groups and Shan civil society organizations, took its first initiative convening a three days conference of "Trust Building for Peace" aiming to seeking solutions, building trust among different groups to achieve genuine peace.
+In November 2012, SNLD cooperating with other Shan political parties, cease-fire armed groups and Shan civil society organizations, took its first initiative convening a three-day conference of "Trust Building for Peace" aiming to seeking solutions, building trust among different groups to achieve genuine peace.

 In March 2013, SNLD along with other ethnic political parties, cease-fired armed groups in Shan State and Kayah State organized another three days conference of Trust Building for Peace, Shan State & Kayah State in Lashio, Shan State projecting to figure out the common grounds, understanding among others.
 Similarly to that, in late 2013, the party collaborating other democratic forces such as ethnic political parties, cease-fired armed groups and civil society organization organize its third conference of Trusting Building for Peace, Shan, Kayah, and Mon State.

-The SNLD went on to run successfully in the 2015 election, winning 3 seats in the Amyotha Hluttaw, 12 seats in the Pyithu Hluttaw and 25 seats in the State and Regional Hluttaws (24) in the Shan State Hluttaw, and 1 in the Kachin State Hluttaw).
-This makes the SNLD the 4th largest political party elected to the Pyidaungsu Hluttaw (Assembly of the Union) and the 5th largest overall.
-Many SNLD gains in the election took place at the expense of the Shan Nationalities Democratic Party, which was reduced from being the 2nd largest party in Shan State and the 3rd largest party nationally, to holding only a single seat in the Shan State Hluttaw.
+The SNLD went on to run successfully in the 2015 election, winning three seats in the Amyotha Hluttaw, 12 seats in the Pyithu Hluttaw and 25 seats in the State and Regional Hluttaws (24) in the Shan State Hluttaw, and one in the Kachin State Hluttaw).
+This makes the SNLD the fourth largest political party elected to the Pyidaungsu Hluttaw (Assembly of the Union) and the fifth largest overall.
+Many SNLD gains in the election took place at the expense of the Shan Nationalities Democratic Party, which was reduced from being the second largest party in Shan State and the third largest party nationally, to holding only a single seat in the Shan State Hluttaw.

+In the aftermath of the 2021 Myanmar coup d'état, the SNLD strongly condemned the military coup as a rejection of the country’s commitment to a democratic transition, and against the ongoing peace and trust building process.
+It rejected the military junta's offer to join the State Administration Council at the state level.
+In March 2023, the SNLD announced it would not re-register to participate in the military junta's planned elections.
+On 28 March, SNLD was officially dissolved by the junta-appointed Union Election Commission, along with 39 other parties.